 While the wine was absolutely delicious, I was skeptical about the promised medicinal benefits.

-This study, though only 60 patients, showed that those suffering from influenza A and B reduced the length of their symptoms by 4 days in comparison to a placebo group.
+This study, from the Journal of International Medical Research, though only 60 patients, showed that those suffering from influenza A and B reduced the length of their symptoms by 4 days and saw significant improvement in comparison to a placebo group.

 These patients were taking 15mL four times a day.

 This study looked at the phenolic content of different elderberry drinks like syrup and elderberry juice and concluded “Therefore, elder beverages could be important dietary sources of natural antioxidants that contribute to the prevention of diseases caused by oxidative stress.”

 For more resources on Elderberry Syrup, check out the World Health Organization’s selected monographs (and search for Flos Sambuci), the American Botanical Counsel’s Clinical guide to Elder Berry.